chriswu8/1800_BBY02/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to
+This browser based web application to:
+* Help students (or people in general) get the resources they need more effectively.
+* Gamify the act of helping others
 * Hi my name is Curtis.
 I'm excited about this project.
-* help students more effectively get the resources they need

 ## Technologies